vechain/vechain-sdk-js-tutorial/src/2.Bloom_Filter/BloomPart2.md

 This example builds a `set` of `setSites` element, the elements have a random value of `elementSize` bytes.
 For an element size of 8 bytes, the `set` for 1024 elements is 8 KiB long.

-We import of the classes used in this exercise provided by the VeChain SDK core module, then we define the `set`, its set size and the size in bits of the key representing the element in the Bloom filter.
+We import of the classes used in this lesson provided by the VeChain SDK core module, then we define the `set`, its set size and the size in bits of the key representing the element in the Bloom filter.

 The class `Secp256k1` offers the method `Secp256k1.randomBytes` to get an array of randomized bytes